 The Honourable Russell Brown

-Justice Brown is the author of a treatise on claims under negligence law for economic loss, as well as the author or co-author of over 30 published law review articles, book chapters and review essays on tort law, property law and civil justice.
+Justice Brown is the author of a treatise on claims under negligence law for economic loss, a contributing author to a textbook on public authority liability, as well as the author or co-author of over 40 published law review articles, book chapters, review essays and forward essays on tort law, property law and civil justice.
 He is a regular contributor to academic and professional conference proceedings in Canada and internationally, and in Canadian judicial education seminars.
-Justice Brown presently serves on the editorial board of the University of Toronto Law Journal and, prior to his judicial career, served on various committees of the Law Society of Alberta, including those on credentials and education, and civil practice.
-He also served as chair of the Health Law Institute of the University of Alberta, chair of the University Appeals Board and Professional Review Board at the University of Alberta, and as member of the governing board of the Canadian Forum on Civil Justice.
-He also served on the Advisory Board to the Salvation Army in Victoria and in Edmonton, including as chair in Edmonton.
+Justice Brown presently serves on the editorial board of the University of Toronto Law Journal and the advisory board of the Legal Writing Academy at the University of Ottawa.
+Prior to his judicial career, he served on various committees of the Law Society of Alberta, including those on credentials and education, and civil practice, and was a member of the governing board of the Canadian Forum on Civil Justice.
+He also served as chair of the Health Law Institute of the University of Alberta, chair of the University Appeals Board and Professional Review Board at the University of Alberta, and served on the Advisory Board to the Salvation Army in Victoria and in Edmonton, including as chair in Edmonton.

 On February 8, 2013, he was appointed to the Court of Queen's Bench of Alberta.
 He was then appointed to the Court of Appeal of Alberta on March 7, 2014.
 As a Court of Appeal judge sitting in Edmonton, Justice Brown also served as a Judge of the Court of Appeal for the Northwest Territories and a Judge of the Court of Appeal of Nunavut.
 He was appointed to the Supreme Court of Canada on August 31, 2015.